Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/git_tutorial.md

 Git is one of the most used *version control systems* in the coding community.
 It is useful when working on coding projects, alone or in a group: it keeps track of each stage of the process, and allows you for instance to go back and restore to an earlier version.

-Git is a distributed version management control system.  **[that means that...]** In this workshop, we are going to use *remote* repositories, which are located om a server on Github, as well as a *local* repository that is located on your own machine.
+Git is a distributed version management control system.
+That means that every project member has a copy of the complete history of all the files in the project on their machine.
+Contrast this with centralized version control systems such as Subversion (SVN) were users only have the last version of a file on their system.
+In this workshop, we are going to use *remote* repositories, which are located om a server on Github, as well as a *local* repository that is located on your own machine.

 In this tutorial, we will work both in the browser and in a terminal window.
 We use the browser to administer remote Git repositories; we work in the terminal for everything regarding the local Git repository.

-**[NOTE: explain quickly the difference between Git and GitHub]** Issue: fixed below:

 Git is a command line tool with which one can administer local and remote Git repositories, allowing you to version your files and share them easily with others within a project.